Does the Moon Rise in the East

 Three effects at the moment of contact

 Moonrise is the moment of maximum atmospheric distortion.
-Your line of sight passes through 40 times more atmosphere than when the Moon is overhead — producing three distinct, measurable, and frequently misunderstood phenomena.
+Under a simple plane-parallel approximation, your near-horizon line of sight can pass through roughly 38 times the vertical atmospheric path length compared to when the Moon is overhead — producing three distinct, measurable, and frequently misunderstood phenomena.

 1

-Refraction lift — you see it before it arrives
+Refraction lift — you see it before it geometrically arrives

 2